cirosantilli/linux-cheat/hardlink.md

     ln a aln
         #operation not permitted

-this differs from copying where only read permission is emough.
+This differs from copying where only read permission is enough.

-this is because if you can access the hardlink to the file, then you can modify the file itself.
+This is because if you can access the hardlink to the file, then you can modify the file itself.